 APSI’s undergraduate certificate in East Asian Studies provides students with the opportunity for interdisciplinary, in-depth study of historical and contemporary East Asian societies and cultures.
 Students construct a sequence of courses complementing their major field of study, enabling them to knowledgeably engage with East Asia in professional and academic contexts.

-Certificate students must complete six courses: an approved gateway course, an approved capstone seminar and four additional electives, including East Asian language courses.
-The elective courses must be at or above the 200 level.
-At least two different departments must be represented in the course selection, with no more than three courses originate from one single department.
+Certificate students must complete six courses: an approved gateway course, an approved capstone seminar and four additional electives.
+The elective courses must be at or above the 200 level; regional language courses may count as electives.
+At least two different departments must be represented in the course selection, with no more than three courses from one single department.
 No more than two of the required six courses may double count for a major, minor or another certificate program.
-Students should declare interest in receiving the EAS certificate by the fifth semester.
+Certificate students are required to demonstrate proficiency in an East Asian regional language equivalent to completion of the second-year level language sequence at Duke or higher.
+Students are encouraged to declare interest in receiving the EAS certificate by the fifth semester.